 Testing and development

 After the first small-scale pilot built at the Eni Research Centre in Novara, a new and larger Waste-to-Fuel continuous operating pilot plant was built in an area of the Gela bio-refinery and fed with wet municipal waste (up to 100 kg/day) from the municipalities in the Ragusa area.
 The testing was carried out between January 2019 and April 2022 with more than 1,000 total hours of production tests.
 The analysis of plant performance with various batches and of the resulting products made it possible to gather useful information for the further improvement and industrial-scale development of the technology.

 Municipal waste becomes a resource - OFMSW | Eni Video Channel

-Data, performance and results
+Data, performance and results.

-Purified water available for irrigation
+recovered water available for new industrial uses

-Bio-oil calorific value
+bio-oil calorific value